Metroid Prime 4: Beyond: Development

+Bandai Namco version

+Development began in 2016, following the release of Metroid Prime: Federation Force, at the request of Nintendo of America.
+It was decided that the narrative would explore the relationship between Samus Aran and Sylux, who was introduced in Metroid Prime Hunters.
+Tanabe and his team at Nintendo perceived demand for an open-world Metroid game following the popularity of its 2017 game The Legend of Zelda: Breath of the Wild.
+As they found completely free exploration to have limited compatibility with Metroid gameplay, they conceived a freely explorable hub area and the Vi-O-La motorcycle as a compromise to add pacing variety.

-Metroid Prime 4 is produced by Kensuke Tanabe, who produced the previous Metroid Prime games.
-Nintendo announced Prime 4 during the Nintendo Direct presentation at E3 2017, and confirmed it was not developed by Retro Studios, which had developed the previous Prime games.
-Eurogamer reported that Prime 4 was being developed by Bandai Namco Studios in Japan and Singapore.
+Nintendo announced Metroid Prime 4 with a teaser trailer during the Nintendo Direct presentation at E3 2017, and announced that Retro Studios, who developed the previous main Prime games, would not be involved.
+In February 2018, Eurogamer reported that Prime 4 was being developed by Bandai Namco Studios in Japan and Singapore.
 The Bandai Singapore staff included former LucasArts staff who had worked on the canceled Star Wars 1313.

-In 2018, the Nintendo of America president, Reggie Fils-Aimé, said Metroid Prime 4 was "well into development" and "proceeding well".
-Nintendo did not show it at E3 2018; the Nintendo of America marketing manager Bill Trinen said they would share more when they "had something that would wow people".
+Prime 4 did not appear at Nintendo's E3 2018 presentation; the Nintendo marketing manager Bill Trinen said they would share more when they "had something that would wow people".
+The Nintendo of America president, Reggie Fils-Aimé, said the following month that Prime 4 was "well into development" and "proceeding well".

+Retro Studios version

-In January 2019, the Nintendo EPD manager Shinya Takahashi announced that development had restarted under Retro Studios with Tanabe remaining as producer.
+In January 2019, the Nintendo EPD manager Shinya Takahashi announced that development had restarted under Retro with Tanabe remaining as producer.
 Takahashi said the previous studio had not met Nintendo's standards and that the decision to restart was not taken lightly.
+At the time of the transition, Nintendo's team observed changing player attitudes towards open-world games, but maintained the direction as development was already reset once and taking longer than planned.
+The team chose to ignore new developments in action and shooting games to prioritize appropriate pacing for an Adventure game.

 In October 2020, Retro posted a job advertisement seeking storyboard artists to work on "emotional" and "interesting and innovative scenes that elevate the narrative".
-Video Games Chronicle took this as an indication of a more cinematic focus.
+The Video Games Chronicle writer Andy Robinson took this as an indication of a more cinematic focus.
+The Nintendo developer Next Level Games, the third-party studio Virtuos, and other teams provided support.
+Tanabe also contributed material to the scan logs.
+Sound design was handled in-house at Retro with coordination from Nintendo's team, which composed the game's soundtrack.

+Tanabe stated that due to his approaching retirement, he conceived the game as the first chapter in a new saga revolving around Sylux.
+While there were no plans for a sequel as of March 2026, he hoped that his protege Risa Tabata and Retro Studios would eventually follow-up and conclude this new story.